- The Nissan Leaf has been a standby for plug-in hybrids since 2011.

 The Ford F-150 is perfect for someone that wants an EV but doesn’t want to give up the versatility that a pickup truck can offer.

-Plug-in hybrids and electric vehicles have become much more accessible and versatile than just a few years ago.
-So, don’t think you are just relegated to a Tesla anymore.
-The tax incentives have also made many more people interested in EV vehicles, for a good reason.
+Plug-in hybrids and electric vehicles have become much more accessible and versatile than just a few years ago where Tesla was the main EV option on the market.
+The tax incentives have also made more people interested in EV vehicles, for a good reason.
 Depending on your circumstance, it can make a big difference.

-These cars we found should all qualify for tax incentives, but be sure to make sure that they apply in your region before purchasing a new plug-in hybrid or EV so you get the deal!
+These cars we found should all qualify for tax incentives, but be sure the EV you’ve got your eye on applies in your region before purchasing a new plug-in hybrid or EV so you get the tax credit.